 Did the German settlers in Pennsylvania have any idea of the impact their localized celebration of Candelmas day would have on their community?
 Probably not.
 They selected a groundhog to help celebrate their homeland’s lore: “For as the sun shines on Candelmas day, so far will the snow swirl in May…”

 Punxsutawney held its first Groundhog Day in the 1800’s.
 The first official trek to Gobbler’s Knob was made on February 2nd, 1887.
-These days, it’s attended by an enormous crowd, and there is live video feed and a satellite up-link!
+These days, it’s attended by an enormous crowd, and there is a live video feed and a satellite up-link!

 People love celebrations.
 And, if you pair that with the hope that they might escape of few days of winter’s doldrums, they’re in!